 The Barthelme Prize for Short Prose is open to pieces of prose poetry, flash fiction, and micro-essays of 500 words or fewer.
 Established in 2008, the contest awards its winner $1,000 and publication in the journal.
-Two honorable mentions will receive $250, and all entries will be considered for paid publication on our website as Online Exclusives.
-Roxane Gay is this year's judge.
+Two honorable mentions will receive $250, and all entries will be considered for publication.
+Laura van den Berg is this year's final judge.

 All entrants to the Barthelme Prize receive a one-year subscription to Gulf Coast, beginning with the year in which the corresponding prize winner is published.
-We will accept submissions both via our online submissions manager and via postal mail.
-Click here for full guidelines and to submit.
+Click here for full guidelines and to submit online.

 Please enjoy this story by Hugh Behm-Steinberg, winner of the 2015 Barthelme Prize.

 You're in love; it's great, you swipe on your phone and order: the next day a Taylor Swift clone shows up at your house.
 It's not awkward, it's everything you want.
 She knows all her songs, and she sings them just for you.
 When you put your Taylor Swift to bed (early, you got a big day tomorrow) you peek over the fence into the Rosenblatt's yard, and the lights are blazing.
 Your best friend Tina has three Taylor Swifts swimming in her pool.
 She has a miniature Taylor Swift she keeps on a perch, a Taylor Swift with wings, you're so jealous.
 She's not even paying attention to them, she's too busy having sex with her other Taylor Swifts, they're so fucking loud it's disgusting.
 You hate Taylor Swift.